turgaykara/Penetration-Tests/README.md

 # Penetration-Tests
-Bazı metotlar ve çeşitli toolların kullanımı.
+tr: Bazı metotlar ve çeşitli toolların kullanımı.
+en: Some methods and use of different tools.